Copyright 2023. Handcrafts Unlimited. All rights reserved.

 The building that we know and love today was originally two wood-frame buildings constructed in 1885 on a stretch of 8th Street that was at that time known as Oak Street, and from 1885-1905 housed such businesses as a grocery store, cigar shop, millinery/dress maker, a bookstore, harness shop and a confectionary.
 There was an east side and a west side, with one side owned by T.W.
 Marrs and the other by D.S.
 Chessher.
 During different times over the years, the building has been known as the Allen Building, the Landrum Building, and the Booty Building.

-The present day building is known as the Booty Building, and was under construction from about 1905-1910.
-This prominent limestone commercial building was constructed to house retail establishments.
+The present day building is known as the Allen & Landrum Building, and was under construction from about 1907-1910.
+This prominent limestone commercial building was constructed using limestone from the Southwestern University's Chapel, which Allen and Landrum purchased in 1907.
+Workers torn down the Chapel and also tore down the wooden building at 104 and 106 Oak Street (now 8th Street).
+In 1907 construction started on the 2 building with help from a stone wall from the Stone Drug Store next door.
 A pressed metal cornice with details identical to those found on Davidson’s Grocery crowns the front façade.
 In 1908 the second floor was added with the staircase placed in the center.

 Between 1910 and 1982 it housed such businesses as Price Brothers Grocery, T.W.
 Snyder & Son, Real Estate, Loan & Insurance Agents, dentist office, Haircuts Plus, Dewitt Jewelers, cleaning and pressing shop, variety store, and a harness shop.

 The building was completely restored in 1983 with the second floor converted to a townhouse for the building’s new owner, Jo Ella Simon Broussard.
 In 1986 she wrote: